codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 {% endraw %}
 {% endhighlight %}

-To configure existing Runner with Local SSD follow this article:
+To configure existing Runner with Local SSDs follow this article:

 [How-to: Configuring an existing Runtime Environment with Local SSDs (GKE only)](https://support.codefresh.io/hc/en-us/articles/360016652920-How-to-Configuring-an-existing-Runtime-Environment-with-Local-SSDs-GKE-only-)

 ##### GCE Disks
 If you want to use  *GCE Disks*:

-*Prerequisite:* volume provisioner (dind-volume-provisioner) should have permissions to create/delete/get of Google disks
+*Prerequisites:* volume provisioner (dind-volume-provisioner) should have permissions to create/delete/get GCE disks

 There are 3 options to provide cloud credentials on GCE:

-* run `dind-volume-provisioner-runner` on node with iam role which is allowed to create/delete/get of Google disks
+* run `dind-volume-provisioner-runner` pod on a node with IAM role which is allowed to create/delete/get GCE disks
-* create Google Service Account with `ComputeEngine.StorageAdmin`, download its key and pass it to venona installed with `--set-file=Storage.GooogleServiceAccount=/path/to/google-service-account.json`
+* create Google Service Account with `ComputeEngine.StorageAdmin` role, download its key is JSON format and pass it to `codefresh runner init` with `--set-file=Storage.GooogleServiceAccount=/path/to/google-service-account.json`
-* use [Google Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to assign iam role to `volume-provisioner-venona` service account
+* use [Google Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to assign IAM role to `volume-provisioner-runner` service account

 Notice that builds will be running in a single availability zone, so you must specify AvailabilityZone parameters.